Herangi Range: Wildlife

 The Herangi Range is part of Whareorino Conservation Area.
 It has a moist climate, with rainfall of 1.6 to 2.50m a year.
 The ridges are covered by a sub-alpine vegetation of low scrub and kaikawaka along with neinei, pepperwood and divaricating shrubs interspersed with areas of cushion bog.
 At lower levels kohekohe is abundant on lower slopes facing the sea, but tawa is dominant inland, giving way to tawheowheo scrub at higher levels.
-Birds include karearea, many forest birds and, in 1987, there were occasional sightings of kaka and kōkako.
+Birds include karearea, many forest birds and, in 1987, there were occasional sightings of kākā and kōkako.
 Hochstetter's frog lives by most of the streams.
 Archey's frog is found in moist, medium to high-altitude forest.
 Herangi and Coromandel Ranges are the only places where natural remnants of these critically endangered frogs live.
 Some tracks have been closed to prevent the spread of chytrid fungus to Archey's frogs.
 The Native Forests Restoration Trust's 645 ha Steuart Russell Reserve has a sizeable North Island brown kiwi population and is the most northerly forest where hard beech dominates.
 Uncommon Brachyglottis kirkii, white rātā, climbing rātā, akatea, northern rātā, rōhutu, shrub panax and the orchids, Caladenia bartlettii and Corybas rivularis, were recorded on Maungamangero in 1983.